ogotoh/spaln/README.md

 a given genomic segment.
-From Version 2.2, spaln also performs rapid similarity search and (semi-)global alignment of a set of protein sequence queries against a protein sequence database. **Spaln** adopts multi-phase heuristics that makes it possible to perform the job on a conventional personal computer running under Unix/Linux and MacOS with limited memory.
-The program is written in C++ and distributed as source codes and also as executables for a few platforms.
-Unless binaries are not provided, users must compile the program on their own system.
+From Version 2.2, spaln also performs rapid similarity search and (semi-)global alignment of a set of protein sequence queries against a protein sequence database. **Spaln** adopts multi-phase heuristics that make it possible to perform the job on a conventional personal computer running under Unix/Linux and MacOS with limited memory.
+The program is written in C++ and distributed as source codes.
+Users must compile the program on their own system.
 Although the program has been tested only on a Linux operating system, it is likely to be portable to most Unix systems with little or no modifications.
 The accessory program **sortgrcd** sorts the gene loci found